-20 Tips for Saving on Grocery Staples
+20 Tips for Saving Money on Groceries

 Not everyone was born a coupon clipper.
 But there are numerous ways to net supermarket savings without going the coupon route.
 With these 20 tips, shoppers can save on grocery staples, either by capitalizing on store pricing policies or by bypassing the supermarket altogether for certain items.

 Taste-offs staged by food-centric media outlets as well as Cheapism have put supermarket olive oils to the test.
 Trader Joe's Spanish Extra Virgin Olive Oil ($6 for 16.9 ounces) emerged victorious in a couple of these competitions.
 Goya Extra Virgin Olive Oil ($4 for 8.5 ounces at Walmart) also earned its stripes as a good, cheap olive oil.

 Remember to put dollar stores into the rotation for pantry staples.
 Items such as aluminum foil, cereal, dish soap, sugar, and spices can be found for less at a dollar store than at Walmart.
 While the dollar store doesn't naturally come to mind for groceries, shoppers will find deals on packaged goods such as oatmeal and pancake mix.

 Buying generic or store-brand flour, sugar, and baking soda, as chefs often do, is a sure way to save money.
 Many supermarkets charge upward of $10 for vanilla extract but sell vanilla flavoring for a dollar or two, and experts at Cook's Illustrated detected no difference in taste in sampled baked goods.

 Cereal companies offer coupons and promotions in August or the fall (primarily September and October) to accompany the start of the school year.
 Take advantage of the offerings and buy multiple boxes.
 Check the expiration dates when buying, although unopened packages should stay fresh for many months.